taniishka21/KhavayyePeth/README.md

     'link': '[https://example.com/zomato/sample-cafe](https://example.com/zomato/sample-cafe)'
 }

+📄 License

+Distributed under the MIT License.
+See LICENSE for more information.

-Developed with 🌶️ and 💻 for the Pune Food Scene.
+Developed by Tanishka Deshpande with 🌶️ and 💻 for the Pune Food Scene.